 Keep your child’s school informed

 Parents can help keep their children safe and healthy by keeping schools informed.
-Check to see that your child’s emergency phone numbers are up to date and in the correct order.
+Check that your child’s emergency phone numbers are up to date and in the correct order.
 In addition, make sure the school has phone numbers for your child’s doctor and dentist.

 Tell the school if your child has any medical condition that may affect activity or if they are on medications.
 Schools also need to know if kids have any allergies that might cause health problems.